Posts by Donna Harrington

 Graduate student, Amy Gordon, shares some of her favorite Southwestern College looks.…

-Posted November 3rd, 2015 by & filed under Diversity Dialogue, Trauma, Grief & Renewal, Top News, Featured.
+Posted November 3rd, 2015 by & filed under Creative Writing from Southwestern College, SWC Blog.

 Graduate Student, Amy Gordon, shares a powerful experience of her first Dias de los Muertos event.…

-Posted October 19th, 2015 by & filed under Tips/Advice on choosing a graduate program, Top News, Featured, Mindfulness.
+Posted October 19th, 2015 by & filed under Student & Alumni Stories, SWC Blog.

 It was during my second week at Southwestern College, the second meeting of Tuesday’s Psychology of Altruism class, that Ann Filemyr presented us with this lesson: “reduce shame, enhance love.”
 We talked about feelings of shame and the aching, overwhelming presence it can have in our daily lives.
 Shame that can continually haunt us whether…

 Posted October 11th, 2015 by & filed under Creative Writing from Southwestern College, Professional Training Certificates & NEI, Consciousness & Mindfulness, SWC Blog.

 Graduate student, Amy Gordon, describes a fascinating first experience with Holotropic Breathwork. …